 At Instacart, that experience is what designers are working to solve.
 More than pretty pictures or screens, the focus is touchpoints, process and what’s important to customers.
 As Head of Design, Mitch Geere is thinking about communication design, experience design and product design.
 In his mind, design is a verb.
 It’s finding solutions.
 Synthesis, and discovery.
 Mitch shares his story about getting the right people in place, the gift of design and how designers are partners rather than service individuals.

 Want to change the design narrative at your organization?
-Join us for Creative Director Camp.
+Join us for Design Leadership Days.

 Carl Smith: Welcome to The Bureau Briefing.
 Before we get started, I wanna thank our sponsors.
 They are amazing.
 Thank you to MailChimp.
 If you need a marketing platform, MailChimp is so much more than just email.
 They help you with Facebook ads, with Google ads.
 You just gotta check them out.
 The way that you can slice and dice the campaigns, it's beautiful.

 10,000 Feet.
 If you need insights into your projects and your people, 10,000 Feet is the resourcing tool that can help you with that.

 Also, GatherContent.
 Content is always the thing that drags every project down.
 But when you use GatherContent, you can get a handle on it.